alcf-lidar/alcf-lidar.github.io/_includes/tutorial.md

 ### Preparation

-First, make sure that you have installed ALCF following the [installation instructions]({{ "/installation/" | relative_url }}), and the you can run `alcf` in the terminal.
+First, make sure that you have installed the ALCF following the [installation instructions]({{ "/installation/" | relative_url }}), and the you can run `alcf` in the terminal.
 Extract the archive `alcf-tutorial-datasets.tar` in your working
 directory: